| | | | |

 - Bridgeport and "Biker-Meeting" - San Francisco - Pacific-Hwy.
 No.1 - L.A.

-The best: Too much for a short report, but take this... freedom, wind,
+Highlights: Too much for a short report, but take this... freedom,

-dust, stars, fire, natural arches, friendly people and new friends, (and last
+wind, dust, stars, fire, natural arches, friendly people and new friends, (and

 The Worst: Cold weather in Canada